adamnbowen/coding-standards/readme.md

 ### 1.3 Indenting and aligning
 * Indent code using tabs.
 This allows everyone to use their preferred tab width.
-* Align code spread across multiple lines using spaces.
+* To align code spread across multiple lines, first indent to the same level with tabs, and then align the code with spaces.
 Never assume everyone uses four spaces per tab.

 Example: